Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Algorithmic realization

 Given some triangulation $\mathcal{T}$, a fixed FE polynomial degree $p\in\mathbb{N}_0$ and $d,q\in\mathcal{F}$ with $\operatorname{supp}(d)\subset\operatorname{supp}(q)$, the \emph{SOLVE} step generates low-rank approximations of the solution $u_{N,r,n}\in\mathcal{V}_N(\Lambda_d;\mathcal{T},p)$, the diffusion coefficient $a_N\in\mathcal{V}_N(\Lambda_q;\mathcal{T},p)$ and the right-hand side $f\in\mathcal{V}_N(\Lambda_d;\mathcal{T},p=0)$.
-The solution $u_N$ is reconstructed from $N_\textrm{VMC}$ many training samples $(y^{(i)}, u^{(i)})$ using the VMC method.
+The solution $u_N$ is reconstructed from $N_\textrm{VMC}$ many training samples $(y^{(i)}, u^{(i)})$ using the VMC method, which, in our case, chooses the rank of the solution adaptively by an alternating directional fitting algorithm~\cite{EigelNeumann2019,xerus}.
 To obtain an approximation of the diffusion coefficient, we use Proposition~\ref{pro:discretization:exactTT_gamma} to construct the exact representation of the affine field~\eqref{eq:setup:gamma}.
 Then, depending on the coefficient type, we either use the exact TT representation directly or compute the Galerkin projection of~\eqref{eq:discretization:gradient_system} via the $\mathtt{ExpTT}$ algorithm presented in~\cite[Algorithm $2$]{EFHT21}.
-When employing the \texttt{ExpTT} algorithm, we ensure that the error in Theorem~\ref{thm:discretization:kappa_approximation_error} is sufficiently small by automatically decreasing the rounding threshold and increasing the projection dimensions during rescaling until a certain tolerance is reached.
+When employing the \texttt{ExpTT} algorithm, we ensure that the error is sufficiently small by automatically decreasing the rounding threshold and increasing the projection dimensions during rescaling until a certain tolerance is reached.
 Since we assume a right-hand side independent of $y$, Proposition~\ref{pro:discretization:exactTT_gamma} also yields an exact representation of $f$ in the TT format.
 We note that the TT representations $u_{N,r,n}$, $a_N$ and $f$ in case~\ref{case:setup:lognormal} are not with respect to the correctly scaled Hermite basis.
 Thus a subsequent transformation to the correct basis has to be performed.